OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 ![](octofx-overview.png)

 Adding an index to the database shouldn't require the website to be deployed.
 Updating the CSS shouldn't need the database to be deployed.
 Separating them helps to save time.
 That really comes in handy when you have to deploy a hotfix.
-Having to wait on a database deployment to finish when you really need to fix the website is maddening.
+Having to wait on a database deployment to finish when you really need to fix the website is an exercise in patience.

 Each project only has to focus on one thing.
 The database project just worries about database deployments.

-Please note; this project was created with the assumption that the database did not exist in that particular environment.
+**Please note:** This project was created with the assumption that the database did not exist in that particular environment.
 It will create a new database and run the necessary scripts to add the schema, data, and users.

 ![](octofx-db-project.png)